Stability of the bulk gap for frustration-free topologically ordered quantum lattice systems: Construction of a unitarily equivalent perturbed system

+The global term $\tilde{\Phi}^{(1)}(x,s)$ above will result from applying quasi-local maps $\cK_s^{i,\Lambda}$, $i=1,2$, to the interaction and perturbation terms associated to the site $x$.
+These maps are defined in terms of the examples introduced in Section~\ref{sec:ql}, and emerge from fixing any IAS $(\Lambda_n)$ and then applying Lemmas \ref{lem:FH_convergence}-\ref{lem:FsHs_convergence} to rewrite

-Each term in the limit above is the sum of bounded operators.
-Using the relationship between the quasi-local maps in the GNS representation to those on the $C^*$-algebra, i.e. \eqref{reps_of_wios}-\eqref{rep_spec_flow}, we can rewrite each of these terms as follows:
+where we choose $\tilde{\cF}=\tilde{\cF}_0^\Lambda$.
+As the argument in the above limit is a finite sum of bounded operators, the various relationships \eqref{reps_of_wios}-\eqref{rep_spec_flow} between the quasi-local maps in the GNS representation to those on the $C^*$-algebra implies that for each $n$: